 How does airing down your tires improve off-road performance?
 Why is it so effective?
 First and foremost, airing down improves traction by increasing the contact area of the tire and allows your tires to deform around uneven obstacles thus maximizing grip.
 Second, tires that have been aired down are easier on your truck’s steering and suspension components.
 Third, airing down reduces the spring rate of your truck’s suspension system, meaning your tires will absorb impacts more than your springs and shocks.
 This reduced spring rate results in a softer, much more enjoyable ride.
 Nowhere were these improvements more apparent than on a recent run we made on Sedona Arizona’s Schnebly Hill Road in our Ram 3500 and Northstar Laredo truck camper.

 Schnebly Hill Road (FR-153) isn’t particularly long, it’s only 12 miles in length, but parts of the drive are rough and uneven.
 The mountain road, which climbs nearly 2,000 feet, really isn’t maintained anymore with parts of it rocky, deeply rutted and pitted.
 We typically don’t bother airing down our Cooper Discoverer AT3-XLT all-terrain (AT) tires for short runs like Schnebly Hill Road, but after driving on the rough and rocky road for a couple of miles we had enough.
 On a recent run on Moab’s White Rim Trail we had experimented with a combination of 35 psi front and 40 psi rear and those pressures worked well for us, so we decided to try those same pressures here.
 We immediately noticed a big difference in how well the truck handled after airing down.
-We still had to take it slow over the rough surfaces, but the jarring was much more tolerable.
+We still had to take it slow over the rough and rocky surfaces, but the jarring was much more tolerable.